Up Close & Personal With Canada’s Bears

 Unlike Canada’s other bears, polar bears are carnivores.
 Their favourite meal is the ringed seal — the smallest and most abundant arctic seal — but they will also eat other types of seals as well as carcasses of whales like the beluga.
 Polar bears are expert ice hunters.
 They will seek out cracks in the ice or wait by ice edges for seals to come up for air.
 With their keen sense of smell, polar bears can detect seals beneath the ice and wait patiently for them to surface.
 An average bear can eat up to 46 kg in one meal.

 Because they depend on the ocean for their food and habitat, polar bears are the only bear species to be classified as a marine mammal.
 And polar bears, having evolved from brown bears many thousands of years ago, are incredibly adapted for life on the icy water.

 The bears actually have black skin, but their thick, water resistant fur is translucent and appears white when it reflects light — allowing the bears to camouflage in their snowy environment.
 Incredible, right?
 The bear’s paws have also adapted to life on the water and act as a paddle allowing the bear to swim quickly and efficiently.

 Bear fact: Scientists have observed the existence of polar bear-grizzly interbreeding, meaning that there are hybrid bears out there with mixed polar bear and grizzly parents.
 These hybrids are known as ‘grolar bears’ or ‘pizzly bears’!

 Safe & responsible wildlife experiences

 Safe encounters with wildlife such as Canada’s magnificent bears can be a life-changing experience.
-Please take a look at our experiences and wildlife expeditions in northern British Columbia for a chance to see grizzlies, black bears and spirit bears in a safe and responsible manner and our Manitoba experiences for a chance to see polar bears in the wild in Churchill.
+Browse our wildlife expeditions in British Columbia for a chance to see grizzlies, black bears and spirit bears in a safe and responsible manner and our Manitoba experiences for a chance to see polar bears in the wild in Churchill.